 Why I keep recommending Appbrew to Shopify brands

-I've covered ten trends above.
+I've covered eighteen trends above.
 Most Shopify brands won't act on all of them, the realistic question is how many you can execute without spinning up three new vendors, an engineering sprint, and a six-month roadmap.

 That's where Appbrew fits in, practically speaking.
 It's a native iOS and Android app builder built exclusively for Shopify, which sounds narrow until you realize how much that focus matters.
 Generalist app builders make you configure around commerce.
 Appbrew starts from it.